couchbase/kv_engine/docs/Throttling.md

     {
       "capacity" : 25000,
+      "default_throttle_hard_limit" : 5000,
+      "default_throttle_reserved_units" : 2500
     }

+"capacity" is the number of units per second.

+"default_throttle_hard_limit" is the hard limit of number of units per second.

-"capacity" is the number of units per second
+"default_throttle_reserved_units" is the number of units per second reserved for the bucket.

+Note that default_throttle_hard_limit and default_throttle_reserved_units will
+only affect buckets created after their value is set.

 The "default" settings would be stored in `/etc/couchbase/kv/serverless/config.json`